Where to Sleep Overnight with a Campervan In Spain : A Guide for roadtrip preparation.

 Waste disposal

-Costa Brava : there are lots of beautiful campsites by the beach, or even with a private beach.
-Book in advance.
+Costa Brava: There are lots of beautiful campsites by the beach, or even with a private beach.
+Be sure to book in advance!
+Exampme :Balena Alegre.

-My tip:
+My Tip:

-3. Áreas de Autocaravanas (motorhome areas)
+3. Áreas de Autocaravanas (Motorhome Areas)

 Best for: legal overnight stays without campsite prices